How to serve pregnant and parenting youth?

 Pregnant and parenting youth’s case management are a hybrid of family case management as well as foster youth case management.
 The level of case management may be higher for a foster youth who is parenting.
 Their needs are not only about self sustaining but also about sustaining a child, and addressing those needs may require more urgency.

 "A significant number of youth in extended foster care are pregnant or parenting.
-I encourage you to continue to monitor the Centers for Disease Control and Prevention (CDC) website for any specific or additional guidance for pregnant youth.
+I encourage you to continue to monitor the Centers for Disease Control and Prevention (CDC) website for any .
 I also urge you to reach out and provide enhanced services to those youth who are pregnant or parenting, ensuring these young families have stable housing, enough food, support with home schooling, and other services needed while children are unable to attend school and child care.
 I also encourage you to support the provision of safe prenatal services and planning related to the delivery of the child.” — Dr. Jerry Milner, Associate Commissioner of the Children's Bureau.

 Keep your youth up to date with new information from a reliable source.
 This can be a proactive measure to mitigate the effects of a foreseeable crisis.
 For example, information can include changes in federal and state laws that affect them, updates on COVID-19 guidelines and resources, and new community resources.